Group

 Dr. Maria Quadeer

 Graduated with a PhD from the University of Technology Sydney, supervised with Chris Ferrie.
-Now Postdoc at Nanyang Technological University, Singapore.
+Now Postdoc at Okinawa Institute of Science and Technology, Japan.

 A/Prof. Hao-Chung Cheng